kimcheru18/define-statement-of-purpose-node-capstone/README.md

 # Development Roadmap

 ### Version 1.1
- * Add "lorem pixel" as a feature.
- * "Lorem Pixel" is an existing idea which I would like to implement to this application, the feature allows a user to specify width, height and other properties in order to render a placeholder image for their website free of any copyright.
- * Switch from 3rd party API usage to a custom created feature in regards to the lorem ipsum generation in order to make it more customizable.

-### Version 1.2
  * Let user update Values, Beliefs and Goals
  * Allow user to save multiple SOPs over time so they can look back at the changes
  * Allow user to add steps to their goals and check them off as they complete them